 Cattle markets in Canada and the United States are being knocked around with uncertainty due to the threat of COVID-19.

-Canada follows the U.S. cutout wholesale beef price which is soaring while live prices struggle.
+Canada follows the United States cut-out wholesale beef price, which is soaring while live prices struggle.

 There has been an ongoing issue with price discovery on the cash side and it is playing out in stark relief this week as the futures markets tumble.